IISR to evaluate drone spraying pest control solution

-New Delhi, March 11 (IANS) The Ministry of Civil Aviation (MoCA) and Directorate General of Civil Aviation (DGCA) has granted a conditional exemption to ICAR-Indian Institute of Sugarcane Research, Lucknow (ICAR-IISR) for conducting trials to evaluate drone spraying solutions for controlling pests and diseases.
+New Delhi: The Ministry of Civil Aviation (MoCA) and Directorate General of Civil Aviation (DGCA) has granted a conditional exemption to ICAR-Indian Institute of Sugarcane Research, Lucknow (ICAR-IISR) for conducting trials to evaluate drone spraying solutions for controlling pests and diseases.

 "The exemption is valid until 30th November 2021 from the date of issue of the permission letter or until the 'Digital Sky Platform' becomes operational, whichever is earlier," the MoCA said in a statement.